xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

 ## Configure a new installation GitLab chart with multiple external databases

 WARNING:
-This feature is not ready for production use.
-Due to [known issues](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html#known-issues), configuring GitLab with multiple databases is in [**Alpha**](https://docs.gitlab.com/ee/policy/experiment-beta-support.html).
+This feature may not ready for production use, due to [known issues](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html#known-issues).

 By default, GitLab uses a single application database, referred to as the `main` database.